aweymo-ui/vra_2025/content/2_ed.md

 <br>

 The tool implements a neural network called IS-Net, originally developed for a paper titled [“Highly Accurate Dichotomous Image Segmentation”](http://arxiv.org/abs/2203.03041) by [Xuebin Qin](https://github.com/xuebinqin/DIS) and others in 2022.
-The model executes fine grain, binary foreground/background segmentation and it is often used for isolating retail objects for online marketplaces.
+The model executes fine grain, binary foreground/background segmentation and was trained on/for isolating retail objects for online marketplaces.
 The model is completely open access, requiring the user to open and close sessions within the Python script to use, but not requiring a monetary API key.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>